What are LEDs?

 How to Adapt Your Cultivation for LED Grow Lights?

-With traditional HPS and CMH grow lights dominating the market for the last couple decades, many growers are having to learn how to adapt their grow operations to suit LED grow lights.
-Countless variables must be taken into account when optimizing a grow room, and changing the type of grow lights being used impacts many of them.
-When retrofitting a grow room that used HPS or CMH grow lights, you may need to do more then just swap your grow light fixtures with new LED lights.
+With traditional HPS and CMH grow lights dominating the market for the last couple of decades, many growers are having to learn how to adapt their grow operations to suit cannabis LED grow lights.
+Countless variables must be taken into account when optimizing a grow room and changing the type of grow lights being used impacts many of them.
+When retrofitting a grow room that used HPS or CMH grow lights, you may need to do more than just swap your grow light fixtures with new LED lights.

 The way your grow light is mounted may also need modification when switching from HPS/CMH to LED.
 Because LED grow lights can be placed closer to the canopy, many growers will rig their lights so they can be raised and lowered.
 Because the grow lights can be moved as the plants grow, they can stay as close as possible to the top of the canopy.
 Keeping the lights close to the canopy increases the amount of light the plants absorb and use for photosynthesis